LSIR/gender-tracker/activelearning/README.md

 * the number of mentions of other speakers in the 10 paragraphs before q
 * the number of quotes in the 10 paragraphs before q

+#### Speaker Extraction - Author (Quotee) Prediction

+The quote attribution model wasn't working well enough.
+I believe the issue was that it was trying to predict an author for each quote, instead of just ignoring quotes for which the author was too difficult to predict.

+To improve this, I built a model closer to the task we actually want to solve: given an article, extract the names of all people that are cited in it.
+The model I built tries to predict whether each Person Named Entity in the article is the "author" of one of the quotes in it.
+To do this, I extract the following features for each Person Named Entity.

+* Boolean Features
+    * Is the speaker the subject of the sentence it's in?
+    * Is the speaker the object of the sentence it's in?
+    * Is the speaker in between quotation marks?
+    * Is the speaker in a sentence containing a cue verb?
+    * Is the speaker in a sentence containing a quote?
+    * Is the speaker in a sentence containing a parataxis?
+    * Is there any reported speech above the speaker
+    * Is there any reported speech below the speaker
+* Scalar Features
+    * The number of sentences between the speaker and the closest reported speech sentence above it.
+100 if none.
+    * The number of sentences between the speaker and the closest reported speech sentence below it.
+100 if none.
+    * The number of other speakers between it and the closest quote above it.
+    * The number of other speakers between it and the closest quote below it.
+    * The number of quotes within 3 sentences above it
+    * The number of quotes within 3 sentences below it
+    * The number of quotes within 6 sentences above it
+    * The number of quotes within 6 sentences below it
+    * The number of other speakers within 3 sentences above it
+    * The number of other speakers within 3 sentences below it
+    * The number of other speakers within 6 sentences above it
+    * The number of other speakers within 6 sentences below it

 ## Code